adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 ## 12. Because they encourage lean HTML

-As we've seen above, atomic classes bloat the HTML.
+As we've seen above, atomic classes bloat HTML.
 Semantic classes result in smaller HTML.
 And whilst the CSS may increase in size, it's cacheable.

 ## Final thought

-Semantic class names are a corner stone of *MaintainableCSS*.
+Semantic classes are a corner stone of *MaintainableCSS*.
 Without them, everything else makes little sense.
 So name something based on what it is and everything else falls into place.

 <!--## Because visual class names might declare the same property!